Must-See Attractions

 Continue walking along the shore from Claycastle Blue Flag Beach, and you will come to Redbarn Blue Flag Beach.
 Redbarn Blue Flag Beach is a mixture of sand, pebble and some shell.
 It makes for great swimming, walking and beach fun.
 Ballyvergen Marsh is nearby and of huge ornithological and botanical significance – listen for the birdsong.

 Youghal is quite unique in that it also has a beautiful beach in the centre of town.
 The traditional bathing area of Mall Beach is nestled between Youghal Visitor Centre and Youghal Town Hall on The Mall.
-It is small, intimate, and the sandiest beach known.
+It maybe small but hugely popular in the summertime and is the sandiest beach known.

 Youghal Beach